JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform.md

 [//]: # (description: Kotlin Multiplatform allows creating cross-platform apps for desktop, web, and mobile devices.
 Share application logic while keeping native user experience.)

-> Multiplatform projects are in [Alpha](components-stability.md).
-Language features and tooling may change in future Kotlin versions.
+> Kotlin Multiplatform is in [Beta](components-stability.md).
+It is almost stable, but migration steps may be required
+> in the future.
+We'll do our best to minimize any changes you have to make.
 >
 {type="note"}

-Support for multiplatform programming is one of Kotlin's key benefits.
-It reduces time spent writing and maintaining the same code for [different platforms](multiplatform-dsl-reference.md#targets) while retaining the flexibility and benefits of native programming.
+The Kotlin Multiplatform technology is designed to simplify the development of cross-platform projects.
+It reduces time spent writing and maintaining the same code for [different platforms](#kotlin-multiplatform-use-cases) while retaining the flexibility and benefits of native programming.

 ## Kotlin Multiplatform use cases